 Can You Eat Cactus Pads?

 If you have ever been to an ethnic store specializing in Mexican and southwestern cuisine, you may have seen cactus pads.
 The plants grow especially well in desert type areas and adult plants can produce 20 to 40 pads per year.
-The locality where the plants grow wild calls the pads nopales, a desert delicacy that has been transported across the states.
+The locality where the plants grow wild call the pads nopales, a desert delicacy that has been transported across the states.

 There is a specific time of the day and year for harvesting edible cactus pads.
 Harvesting nopales at the optimum time ensures less acid content and a sweeter vegetable.